AP-CSPrinciples/CSP-using_Python/docs/_sources/Unit 1/PT_Project-1.md.txt

 2. Create a StudentManager class with a List to store the `Student` objects.
    - Allow the user to:
-     - Add a new student to the ArrayList.
+     - Add a new student to the List.
      - View all students in the list.
      - Find a student by their ID.
      - Remove a student by their ID.